The Winston-Salem Foundation

 Success Rates

-While specific percentage success rates are not publicly disclosed, the Foundation maintains a robust grantmaking portfolio:
+Specific percentage success rates are not publicly disclosed.

 Reapplication Policy

-Due to limited funding and the intention to support a diverse range of program areas and organizations, the Foundation may not be able to support the same programs or organizations year after year.
-However, organizations are not prohibited from reapplying.
+Due to limited funding and the intention to support a diverse range of programme areas and organisations, the Foundation may not be able to support the same programmes or organisations year after year.
+However, organisations are not prohibited from reapplying.
 The Foundation evaluates each application on its merits within the context of current funding priorities and available resources.

 Application Success Factors